gkbrasselle/DS4002CS3/README.md

     **Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project**

-    **"haarcascade_frontalface_default.xml" --> contains a script containing facial encodings.
-This is used for facialidentification.**
+    **"haarcascade_frontalface_default.xml" --> contains documentation for Haar Cascade facial encodings.
+This is used for facial identification in the "STEP4-keras_recognition.ipynb" file**

 2. SCRIPTS